Harshitakumari08/Harshitakumari08/README.md

-Here’s an expanded version of your GitHub profile description, approximately 500 words:

----

 ### Hi there! 👋
 I’m **Harshita Kumari**, a passionate and curious tech enthusiast, constantly exploring the vast world of programming and development.
 With a keen interest in **Python, C**, and **Web Development**, I’m on a journey to transform ideas into impactful solutions through technology.